ValderramaNico/ValderramaNico/README.md

 Buscando soluciones eficaces: Disfruto ser detallista, siempre en busca de maneras para hacer mi trabajo más eficiente y rápido.

 ###
+###
+💻 About Me
+I am a trainee Front-End developer taking my first steps in the tech industry.
+With a background in advertising, I have found in web development the perfect way to combine creativity with technology.
+Passionate about Front-End, I am committed to continuous learning and aim to specialize as a Full-Stack developer.

+🚀 Currently working on:

+Learning and professional growth: Expanding my knowledge in JavaScript and sharpening my skills in Vue.js.

+Problem-solving mindset: Detail-oriented, always looking for effective and efficient solutions to improve workflows and optimize results.

+###

 <h2>Tecnologías: </h2>